WICG/html-in-canvas/README.md

 ## Motivation

-A fundamental capability missing from the web is the ability to complement Canvas with HTML elements.
-Adding this capability enables Canvas surfaces to benefit from the styling and layout of HTML with CSS, including built-in accessibility.
+There is no web API to easily render complex layouts of text and other content into a `<canvas>`.
+As a result, `<canvas>`-based content suffers in accessibilty, internationalization, performance and quality.

 ### Use cases

 * **Styled, Laid Out Content in Canvas.** There’s a strong need for better styled text support in Canvas.
-Examples include chart components (legend, axes, etc.) and in-game menus.
+Examples include chart components (legend, axes, etc.), rich content boxes in creative tools, and in-game menus.
-* **Accessibility Improvements.** There is currently no guarantee that the canvas fallback content currently used for accessibility always matches the rendered content, and such fallback content can be hard to generate.
+* **Accessibility Improvements.** There is currently no guarantee that the canvas fallback content currently used for `<canvas>` accessibility always matches the rendered content, and such fallback content can be hard to generate.
 Accessibility information from HTML placed in the canvas would automatically match that content.
 * **Composing HTML Elements with Shaders.** A limited set of CSS shaders, such as filter effects, are already available, but there is a desire to use general WebGL shaders with HTML.
-* **HTML Rendering in a 3D Context.** This enables structured, styled, fully accessible text content in 3D.
+* **HTML Rendering in a 3D Context.** 3D aspects of sites and games need to render rich 2D content into surfaces within a 3D scene.

-In summary, users should be able to read multi-line text in canvas that provides correct i18n, accessibility and all the layout and styling capabilities expected from web content.

 ### Demo

 TODO: This demo needs updating to remove the scrollbars and scrolling, but otherwise is still useful. https://github.com/user-attachments/assets/a99bb40f-0b9f-4773-a0a8-d41fec575705

-## drawElement Proposal
+## Proposed solution: drawElement on CanvasRenderingContext2D, and texElement2D on WebGLRenderingContext; `layoutsubtree` attribute on the <canvas> element

-The `drawElement(element)` method renders an Element and its subtree into the 2D Canvas.
+The `CanvasRenderingContext2D.drawElement(element)` method renders an Element and its subtree into the 2D canvas.

-This element must be a direct child of the Canvas element.
-The Canvas element itself must have the `layout-subtree` HTML attribute set to `true`, causing the children to participate in document styling and layout.
-To avoid unintended impacts on the document outside the canvas, use `contain: layout style` in the style for the children.
+This element must be a direct child of the  `<canvas>` element.
+The `<canvas>` element itself must have the `layoutsubtree` HTML attribute set to `true`, causing the children to participate in document styling and layout.
+Direct children of the `<canvas>` establish a stacking context, and a containing block for all descendants.
-The containing block and other layout context comes from the canvas element itself.

 When `drawElement(element, x, y, dwidth, dheight)` is called with an `element` the element is rendered at the given position and takes the CTM (current transform matrix) of the canvas into consideration.
 The intrinsic size of the element is the border box; content outside the border box will be clipped, including shadows.
 The `dwidth`